mckzstudios/creature-pals/TERMS-AFFILIATES.md

 ## 4. Redeeming Commissions
 - **Viewing Earnings & Redemption:**
-  - Affiliates can view their statistics, including *clicks, checkouts, purchases, refunds, chargebacks, and earned* commissions, by using the `/affiliate balance` command in the CreatureChat Discord server.
+  - Affiliates can view their statistics, including *clicks, checkouts, samples, purchases, refunds, chargebacks, self-purchases, and earned* commissions, by using the `/affiliate balance` command in the CreatureChat Discord server.
-  - Affiliates can initiate a redemption request using the `/affiliate redeem` command in the CreatureChat Discord server to withdraw earnings in either tokens or PayPal.
+  - Affiliates can initiate a redemption request using the `/affiliate redeem` command in the CreatureChat Discord server to withdraw earnings in either tokens or PayPal (USD).

 - **Minimum Redemption Thresholds:**
   - **30 Days:** Commissions must accumulate for a minimum of 30 days before redeeming.
   - **Tokens:** $5+ commission balance.
 Tokens are paid immediately upon redemption.
   - **PayPal:** $50+ commission balance.
-PayPal redemptions require verification of affiliate activity, including clicks, purchases, refunds, and chargebacks.
+PayPal (USD) redemptions require verification of affiliate activity, including *clicks, purchases, refunds, self-purchases, and chargebacks*.
     - Payments are processed within 3 to 5 business days after approval.
     - All PayPal redemptions are processed exclusively in USD, regardless of the affiliate’s local currency.

 - **Chargebacks & Unresponsive Affiliates:**
-  - Chargebacks and refunds will reduce your commission balance.
+  - Chargebacks, self-purchases, and refunds will reduce your commission balance.
-  - Excessive chargebacks or refunds may lead to removal from the program and forfeiture of unpaid commissions.
+  - Excessive chargebacks, self-purchases, or refunds may lead to removal from the program and forfeiture of unpaid commissions.
   - If an affiliate becomes unresponsive for **6 months or longer**, any unpaid commissions may be forfeited at our discretion.

 ---